 The current tower of the Fort Gratiot light was built in April 1829 by Lucius Lyons.
 It was situated north of an older tower light that has collapsed into the St. Clair River after a violent storm the prior November.
-The tower was constructed of brick to the height of 65 feet.
+The tower was constructed of brick to a height of 65 feet.
 In 1862 the height was increased to 82 feet to match the focal point of a new 4th order Fresnel lens.
 In 1867 the light was changed to flash in order to distinguish the light from nearby railroad signals.
-The Fort Gratiot Lighthouse is the oldest lighthouse in Michigan.
+Starting operations on the Great Lakes in 1829, Fort Gratiot Lighthouse is the oldest lighthouse in Michigan.

 The Ft.
 Gratiot Lighthouse Campus Grows